Modern & Contemporary Literary Studies

 Subjects taught

-In the final phase of the course, you will complete a dissertation (15,000 words), allowing you to pursue in-depth research on a subject of your choice under the expert supervision of an appropriate staff member.
-This work is undertaken in the third term (Trinity term) and in the summer months (April-August).
+In the final phase of the course, students will complete a dissertation of 15,000-16,000 words, allowing them to pursue in-depth research on a subject of their choice under the supervision of an appropriate member of the faculty.

 Entry requirements